 When you picture someone working IT, who comes to mind?
 I would be willing to bet that most of the time, it is a man.
 As a recently exploding field, one might assume that the traditional distribution of male to female percentages in the workforce changed with the times.
-Women are still behind the numbers of men in this field by 20 to 30%.
+Women in tech are still behind the numbers of men in this field by 20 to 30%.
 Some of that number also includes people that are in HR and office work as well which makes it hard to pin down.

 Let’s take a dive into some of the women leaders of this industry and why women seem to still be holding to tradition when it comes to jobs in technology.